Padma-darsi/SpendWise_AI/README.md

 ⚙️ **Backend:** Deployed on Render
 🗄️ **Database:** MongoDB Atlas

-## 📝 Contributing & Issues
+## 📝 Contributing
+- Fork and create a branch
+- Commit Changes
-- Found a bug or want to request a feature?
-[Open an issue](https://github.com/Padma-darsi/SpendWise_AI/issues)
+- Open a pull request
-- Want to contribute?
-Check the [contributing guidelines](https://github.com/Padma-darsi/SpendWise_AI/blob/master/CONTRIBUTING.md)